Willian199/dart_ddi/README.md

 ```

 ## Retrieval with Qualifiers
-During retrieval, if multiple instances of the same type exist, can use the associated qualifier to specify the desired instance.
-But remember, if you register using qualifier, should retrieve with qualifier.
+During retrieval, if multiple instances of the same type exist, you can use the associated qualifier to specify the desired instance.
+But remember, if you register using a qualifier, you should retrieve with a qualifier.

 ####  Example Retrieval with Qualifier